Meet the Photographer

 Colonel Jax O'Neill

-he adorable ginger boy is Jax.
-In August 2016 we welcomed Jax to our home; full name Colonel Jax O'Neill.
-Jax is a Chihuahua/toy fox terrier mix (The little red boy on the left) and he has quite the personality!
+This adorable ginger boy is Jax.
+In August 2016 we welcomed Jax to our home; full name Colonel Jax O'Neill (if you are a Stargate fan, you will understand).
+Jax is a Chihuahua/toy fox terrier mix and he has quite the personality!
 Jax is affectionate, energetic, alert, and playful.
 I flew out to Sacramento, California and drove up to Redding to get him from a rescue there.
 He flew back to Houston with me and has made himself right at home.
 I was so relieved that Jax become fast friends with Loki, who was missing his buddy Kiko.
 Jax has become a bit of a mascot for the business, as he loves being in front of the camera!
 Read Jax’s story in the blog.

 In memory of my beloved Kiko

 Kiko was a Papillon/Pomeranian cross and my muse.
 Always at the ready for the camera, he ignited my passion for dog photography.

 In 2015 I lost my precious little Kiko to cancer.
 The Loss of My Beloved Kiko has been the most devastating and painful loss of my life.
 Having photographs of my little boy has been my life raft; helping me cherish all those precious memories and keep him close to my heart every day.